Physical Therapist Assistant Program

 Items 1 through 6 must be completed by June 1 of application year

-- If not already a Prairie State College student, complete and submit a PSC Admissions Application or in person in Enrollment Services.
+- If not already a Prairie State College student, complete and submit a PSC Admissions Application either online (prairiestate.edu) or in person in Enrollment Services.
 Application deadline is June 1.
 Students completing prerequisite courses in the summer term preceding admission may be considered for admission if all seats in the program are not filled on June 1.